PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		setNumWebHookThreads(2)

+* setMaxWebserverConns(\<max conns\>) - Set the maximum number of
+  active connections to the webserver.
+This can be used to limit the effect of too many queries to wforce.
+It defaults to 10,000.
+For
+  example:

+        setMaxWebserverConns(5000)

 * setNumWebHookConnsPerThread(\<num conns\>) - Set the maximum number
   of connections used by each WebHook thread.
 Defaults to 10 if not specified.
 This setting replaces the deprecated "num_conns" per-hook